-Nancy Hayes Kilgore is the winner of the 2016 Vermont Writers Prize.
-She is the author of Wild Mountain (Green Writers Press, 2017) and Sea Level, a 2011 ForeWord Reviews Book of the Year.
+Nancy Hayes Kilgore, a writer and writing coach, is the winner of the 2016 Vermont Writers Prize.
+She is the author of two novels, Wild Mountain (Green Writers Press, 2017) and Sea Level, a 2011 ForeWord Reviews Book of the Year.
 Nancy has published in the anthology Times They Were A-Changing: Women Remember the 60s and 70s, in literary journals, as a Vermont Public Radio Commentator, and online at Grandparents.com.

 from reviews of Wild Mountain: